Mad Dog McCree: Reception

 In North America, over 100 arcade cabinets were sold by February 1991, and it was the top-grossing new video game on the RePlay arcade charts from February to April 1991.
 In Japan, Game Machine listed Mad Dog McCree as the third most successful upright/cockpit arcade unit of August 1992.

 The original arcade game was praised by GamePro for its amusing cowboy stereotypes.

 Reviews of the 3DO panned long delays between shots and outcome video that affected gameplay experience, and having to use the gamepad as a control for the gun cursor, especially when the 3DO Gamegun was yet to be released.
 An Edge review noted collision detections, and comments on the console's video quality by reviews ranged from "tolerable" to poor.

-Reviewing the Sega CD version, GamePro noted that the video is so grainy that the manual diagrams one of the levels because the important items in it are indiscernible.
+Reviewing the Sega CD version, GamePro noted that the video was so grainy that the manual diagramed one of the levels because the important items in it were indiscernible.
 GamePro nonetheless assessed it as the best home version of the game to date, due to the ability to play it with a light gun.
 The magazine was much more approving of the later CD-i version due to the high quality live action video and the bundled Peacekeeper Revolver, commenting that "This slick-looking revolver handles well and sports a hair trigger that'll make a Dirty Harry out of anyone."
 In April 1994 Computer Gaming World said that the DOS version "brings exciting action to PC compatibles ... there's plenty for the sheriff to do".